Empower others to transform their lives and prepare to seek licensure

-Choose from a General Program or one of five optional specializations to help you tailor your education to the clients you will serve.
+Choose our General Program or one of five specializations to tailor your coursework to the career you want.

-Receive your Foundations Course at no cost and tech fee waived for your first term, and pay no tuition for 9 credits of Practicum and Internship if you reside in the U.S. and start this program on June 28, 2021.
+Receive your tech fee waived for your first term and pay no tuition for 9 credits of Practicum and Internship, if you reside in the U.S. and start this program on August 30, 2021.
 Contact one of our Enrollment Specialists to learn more.Get Started Now

-Gain the confidence, qualifications, and critical thinking skills needed to help clients cope with daily life and overcome their greatest challenges.
+Gain the insights, confidence, and practical skills to help clients cope with mental and emotional challenges.

-Prepare to address the unique emotional challenges of individuals and families as they find their way to hope and healing.
+Prepare to address the emotional challenges of individuals and families as they cope with substance abuse issues.

 Build your knowledge of mental health law, with a specific focus on juvenile justice and delinquency.

-Learn to empower people to resolve marriage and family conflicts related to divorce, mediation, child rearing, school issues, family violence, and other matters.
+Learn to empower people to resolve marriage and family conflicts related to divorce, mediation, child-rearing, and other matters.

-Help families cope with the complex emotional challenges of military life with a specialization in Military Families and Culture.
+Help families cope with the complex emotional challenges of military life, such as prolonged deployments and PTSD.